luizribeiro/uptix/README.md

 ## Usage

-Once you have `docknix` setup, all you have to do is prefix your Docker image names with `docknix.image` on your configurations.
+Once you have `docknix` setup, all you have to do is prefix your Docker image names with `docknix.dockerImage` on your configurations.
 For example:

 ```nix
 # note that docknix is now available as an argument on your configuration.